preames/public-notes/riscv/vector-idioms.rst

 Approaches:

-* See interleave(2) stratagies with V1 being both input operands.
+* See interleave(2) strategies with V1 being both input operands.
 * Spread + masked slide (particularly for SEW<=32, and N=2)
-* Larger SEW vrgather for small sequences
+* Larger SEW vrgather.vv for small sequences

 Deinterleave (a.k.a.
 Unzip)